arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 The **PCIE ENABLE (PWM6)** is the 33rd pin of the High-Density Connector (HDC) Stacker Connector (J5).

 ***Using an external power source of 6.0 to 36.0 V is important when working with an Arduino Pro 4G Module (EMEA / GNSS Global) or any other mPCIe modules because of their high power consumption.
-This ensures a continuous and stable power feed to the Portenta SOM, the carrier, and the involved mPCIe module, especially during extended use.***
+This ensures a continuous and stable power feed to the Portenta X8, the carrier, and the involved mPCIe module, especially during extended use.***

 ![Portenta Max Carrier & Mini PCIe Setup](assets/portentaMAXcarrier_mpcie_set.png)